Account Linking Concepts for Alexa Skills

 You can also find the Alexa redirect URI in the developer console (Alexa Redirect URLs), ASK CLI, or SMAPI (

-You must whitelist the Alexa redirect URI as described in Authorization URI requirements.
+You must register the Alexa redirect URI as described in Authorization URI requirements.

 Access token URI